ehendricks1/hello-world/README.md

 # hello-world

 literary love

-I am working on this for my final Literate Computing project
+I am working on this for my final project